 Having witnessed another assassination, this time of his uncle, the Grand Duke Sergei Alexandrovich on 17 February 1905, Nicholas II withdrew from public life, affecting further his popularity.
 His credibility was not helped by allowing his wife to become overly dependent on the mystic, Grigori Rasputin, who seemed to be the only one able to stem the bleeding of his haemophiliac son, the tsarevich Alexei.

 Following early defeats during the First World War, Nicholas took personal command of his army and left the everyday administration of government to his wife.
-Her nationality and her continued reliance on Rasputin earned the Imperial Family much criticism, both within the Russian parliament, the Duma, and among the general population.
+It was a mistake – every Russian setback was now his responsibility; as commander, the tsar took the blame.
+Meanwhile, his wife’s nationality and her continued reliance on Rasputin earned the Imperial Family much criticism, both within the Russian parliament, the Duma, and among the general population.
 Russia’s appalling record in the war, and the amount of territory lost to the Germans on its Western borders, further discredited the monarchy.

 The Tsar’s Abdication